-- Vinyl rail fencing is designed specifically to contain horses and other large animals.
+- Vinyl rail fencing: This type of fencing is designed specifically to contain horses and other large animals.
 It’s constructed with continuous polymer or high-tensile wire technology that allows the fence to flex upon impact to reduce injury.

 - Barbed wire fencing: Barbed wire fences are also good for covering large acreage and containing livestock and other thicker-skinned animals.
 They can be electrified and come with a convenient carrier reel.

 - Contoured or stepped fences: If your yard is sloped, these types of fences are for you.
 The rails of a contoured fence follow the slope of the ground while a stepped fence features fence posts that run downhill in a series of steps, so that the slope of each subsequent post drops accordingly.

 There are various types of fences, but each has the same basic parts: